-To back up Office 365 data:
+To back up Microsoft 365 data:

-- 1. Open Online Dashboard by doing one of the following: - Follow the link: https://cloud.acronis.com. - On the sidebar of Acronis Cyber Protect Home Office, click Backup, click Add backup, click the Backup source area, and then select Cloud service. - 2.
-Sign in to your Acronis account.
+- 1. Open Online Dashboard by doing one of the following: - Follow the link: https://cloud.acronis.com. - On the sidebar of Acronis True Image, click Backup, click Add backup, click the Backup source area, and then select Cloud service. - 2.
+Sign in to your Acronis account. - 3.
+On the sidebar, click Resources, click Add, and then choose Microsoft 365. - 4.
+Log in to your Microsoft account, if prompted.